smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 SQL Server now supports ignoring or respecting NULLS.

-IGNORE NULLS - Ignore null values in the dataset when computing the first value over a partition.
+`IGNORE NULLS` - Ignore null values in the dataset when computing the first value over a partition.

-RESPECT NULLS - Respect null values in the dataset when computing the first value over a partition.
-RESPECT NULLS is the default behavior if a NULLS option is not specified.
+`RESPECT NULLS` - Respect null values in the dataset when computing the first value over a partition. `RESPECT NULLS` is the default behavior if a NULLS option is not specified.

 Here is an SQL statement that combines all the different combinations of use.

 Interestingly, there is a bug in SQL Server: if you combine `LAG` and `LEAD` with the `IGNORE NULLS` clause, you get erroneous results in the `LeadIgnoreNulls` column.
 You can test this by commenting out the different function calls and reviewing the results.

-> This bug appears to be correct in version 2025.
+> This bug appears to be fixed in version 2025.

 ```sql
 WITH cte_Lag_Lead AS